-The house is nestled in a hamlet called Les Monèdes overlooking the village of St. Paul le Jeune (07460).
-It is situated between the two market towns of St. Ambroix and Les Vans, at the very southern most point of the Ardeche, and on the edge of the Cevennes.
+The Gite is part of a very old stone building which has it’s history dating back to the 17th century.
+We have renovated it ourselves and have made use of the unique spaces to create a feeling of stepping back into another time.
+It has changed over the centuries to accommodate different uses.
+Evidence of it being used as recently as the mid 20th century as a place to cultivate silk worms.
+It is nestled in a hamlet called Les Monèdes overlooking the village of St. Paul le Jeune (07460) and is situated between the two market towns of St. Ambroix and Les Vans, at the very southern most point of the Ardeche, and on the edge of the Cevennes.
 The famous Ardeche Gorge and the spectacular Pont d’Arc are 30 minutes drive away offering canoeing, kayaking and river swimming.
-The historical towns of Nimes, Arles and Avignon are all within easy reach.
-Close by is the Pont du Gard.
-The Mediterranean sea is just two hours drive south.
+The historical towns of Nimes, Arles, Avignon and Montpellier are all within easy reach.
+Close by is the Pont du Gard and the Mediterranean sea is just two hours drive south.

-The countryside is ideal for outdoor activities such as walking, cycling and swimming.
+The countryside is ideal for outdoor activities such as walking and off road cycling.
 The village lies on the border of two very different geological regions: one boasting fascinating limestone outcrops, natural potholes and cave systems to visit; the other offering miles of hilly forest and beautiful river valleys.

 The hamlet and the village

-The house in Les Monedes is situated in one of the small hamlets which skirt the village of St. Paul le Jeune and overlooks the village with the forest as a backdrop.
+The view from the balcony overlooks the village and the hills on the opposite side of the valley.
 The village provides everything you would need including; bakers, butchers, outdoor market, restaurant, pizzeria, bank and chemist.
 St. Paul le Jeune is situated between the two market towns of St. Ambroix and Les Vans.

 Places to visit nearby

 The historic towns of Nimes, Arles and Avignon are within easy reach.
-Nimes and Arles famous for their magnificent amphitheatres and alleyways crowded with boutiques and cafes, Avignon for its Palais des Papes and famous ‘Pont’.
+Nimes and Arles famous for their magnificent amphitheatres and alleyways crowded with boutiques and cafes, Avignon for its Palais des Papes.
 Close by is the Pont du Gard, the impressive aqueduct, built to supply the Romans in Nimes with water.
 Nearby towns hold weekly markets where you will discover many colourful stalls selling locally produced fruit and vegetables alongside baskets of olives, nuts and spices.
 The cafes provide a welcome break from shopping, a chance to relax with a coffee and croissant and watch market life.
-The historic town of Barjac holds a bi-annual antique market and is just 20 minutes drive away.
-Slightly further afield is the town of Uzès, with it’s bustling Saturday market.
+The historic town of Barjac holds a bi-annual antique market, during the Easter weekend and around the 15th of August, and is just 20 minutes drive away.
+Slightly further afield is the town of Uzès, with it’s bustling Saturday & Wednesday market.

 The famous Ardèche Gorge with its spectacular Pont d’Arc is 30 minutes drive away.
 This gorge is also the site of the recently discovered Chauvet Cave dating back 35,000 years.
 Other local rivers include the Cèze, Chassezac & Gagnieres.